Schnell8/jsramverk_ht24/02-Vidareutveckling/frontend/README.md

 -----------------------------

 ## Routes
-Use localhost:3000 or [student-url](https://www.student.bth.se/~chsc22/editor/) in browser to have a look.
+Use localhost:3000 or [student-url](https://www.student.bth.se/~chsc22/editor/) in browser to have a look. (student-url not available)

 ### /
+Page to navigate to either register or login.

+### /register
+Page to register.

+### /login
+Page to login.

+### /home
-Home page listing all documents with options to update or delete.
+Home page with document overview.
+Options to add, share, edit or delete a document.

+### /home/add_document
+Page to add document to user.

+### /home/share_document/:docId
+Page to share document with desired email.
+You will recieve a link to the shared document.

-### /create
+### /home/edit_document/:docId
-Form to add document.
+Page to edit document.

-### /update/:id
+### /view_shared_document/:docId
-Form to update document with given ID.
+Page to view and edit document.
+Only available to people you have shared the document with.